 I don’t remember people saying anything about surviving that, just that it wasn’t possible.
 I do remember reading about experts saying that it was impossible to survive travel in machines at speeds much less than what we routinely exceed now.

-AndyB100 Premium Member about 1 year ago
+AndyB100 Premium Member over 1 year ago

 Caulfield the pedant being incorrect?
 1609m in a mile, not 1663 :)